vincentchoqueuse/CheatSheet/python/introduction.md

 * [Install VScode](https://code.visualstudio.com)
 * [Install Python Extension](https://marketplace.visualstudio.com/items?itemName=ms-python.python)

-For teaching, I also recommend my students to use Jupyter Notebook.
+For particular homeworks, I also recommend my students to use Jupyter Notebook.
 This web environment allows to add text, equations, python code, figures in a single file.
 Note that Jupyter is included in the Anaconda Python distribution.

 ## Code Snippets